suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 - exclude N/A amountuom - none
 - exclude 0 amount - 3988

 After the exclusions were applied I had 587844 records, which was then aggregated by averaging for each variable, for each time step, for each stay.
 After aggregation, there were a total of 493605 observations for the cohort of 21894 admissions.
+After creating 33 time series features for 48 hours (each time step is hourly), 18.5% was missing.

 For outputevents, I originally had 1290736 records for the cohort.
 The following exclusions were applied:
 - exclude records that are 48h after admission - 786978 records